 Kay undertook practitioner qualifications, and by the time Oliver was eight, she was working one-on-one with families, helping them to reduce their child’s symptoms.
 It was a good start, but she wanted to help more families, faster.

 Then a Facebook ad grabbed her attention.
 It was for a Canadian strategic business coach who helped health and wellness professionals transform their businesses.
 “It cost $10,000 and I thought, whoa, that’s huge,” Kay recalls.
 “But then I thought, no, this is what I need; I’m going to do it.”
-It turned out to be the best investment she ever made in herself
+It turned out to be the best investment she ever made in herself.

 Within three months, the program had turned her coaching into an online business and helped her set up a group program.
 She learned how to create Facebook ads, and a leads funnel, which soon began generating business.
 Before she knew it, she was helping dozens of families a week.
 Kay was thrilled.

+Career Tip:You can’t be an expert in everything.
+Invest in professional mentors who can help plug your knowledge gaps with their expertise.
+If you outgrow a mentor, be prepared to move on.
 “My first coach took me to the point where my monthly business grew dramatically, by 500%,” Kay said.
 “Then I outgrew her and found another coach with a similar business who could take me to the next level, growing it by 1000%.
-I’m now with a third coach who is helping me achieve big goals like bringing out my own supplement line to help mend gut health in ADHD kids.”
+I’m now with a third coach who is helping me achieve big goals like bringing out my own supplement line to help mend gut health in ADHD kids.” |

 Building a support network